 - 2 scallions, thinly sliced on a diagonal

-Pour the sauce over the spaghetti and toss to combine.
+- Pour the sauce over the spaghetti and toss to combine.
 Garnish with sesame seeds and scallions.
-The noodlesx can be served warm or cold.
+The noodles can be served warm or cold.